pibooth/pibooth/README.rst

 States and lights management
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The application follows the states sequence defined here:
+The application follows the states sequence defined in the diagram below:

-The states of the **LED 1** **LED 3** is changed depending on the actions available for the user.
-The **LED 3** is switched on when the application starts and the **LED 4** is switched on during the preview and photo capture.

 .. image:: https://raw.githubusercontent.com/werdeil/pibooth/master/templates/state_sequence.png
    :align: center
    :alt: State sequence

+The states of the **LED 1** and **LED 2** are modified depending on the actions available for the user.
+The **LED 3** is switched on when the application starts and the **LED 4** is switched on during the preview and photo capture.

 Configuration
 -------------